-The film is set sometime in the early nineties and based on the book by Rosa Liksom released in 2011.
-Laura will have to go on an old, uncomfortable train, and when she reaches the titular cabin, it soon becomes apparent that she will have to share it with Vadim (Yuriy Borisov).
+The film is set sometime in the late nineties and is based on the book by Rosa Liksom, released in 2011.
+Laura will have to go on an old, uncomfortable train, and when she reaches the titular cabin, it becomes apparent that she will have to share it with Vadim (Yuriy Borisov).
 He looks loutish, drinks a lot and spouts uneducated opinions about everything.
 Irina seems repulsed or at least fed up with him.
 When he asks her how to say “I love you” in Finnish, she teaches him “Fuck off” instead.
-1There is a club in Budapest called Vittula that is popular with Finnish tourists who love to take pictures of the sign.
+There’s a club in Budapest called Vittula 1popular with Finnish tourists who love to take pictures of the sign.
 Apparently, this will be a rough ride.

 The film avoids clichés about Russians, which otherwise seems to be one of the few nationalities still up for grabs for cinematic caricature.
 In its own quiet manner, it displays individuals with warts and all and takes the time to get to know them, not from sudden revelation but in a more cumulative way.
 Both Seid Haarla and Yuriy Borisov are perfect in their respective roles.
 It’s a film with ample qualities that are difficult to pinpoint, but it’s easily one of my favourite films at the festival.
-With a very different film from its predecessor, Kuosmanen proves himself to be a great talent to watch out for.
+With a very different film from its predecessor, Kuosmanen proves himself a great talent to watch in the future.